tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 ### Step 1.
 Download Reference Implementation

 We are using one of the Reference implementations of the Open-APIs as a starting point.
-Go to the open-API Table at [https://projects.tmforum.org/wiki/display/API/Open+API+Table](https://projects.tmforum.org/wiki/display/API/Open+API+Table) and download one of the reference implmentation `.zip` files (we are using the Product Catalog Management API, but you can choose any).
+Go to the open-API Table at [https://projects.tmforum.org/wiki/display/API/Open+API+Table](https://projects.tmforum.org/wiki/display/API/Open+API+Table) and download one of the reference implmentation `.zip` files (we are using the Product Inventory Management API, but you can choose any).

 ![<img src="https://projects.tmforum.org/wiki/display/API/Open+API+Table">](./images/Open-API-Table.png)